-This barn was probably built c1771.
-The tall doors lead onto the threshing floor, on which sheaves of corn were threshed by flail.
+This barn houses one of two family activity hubs.
+Probably built c1771, the tall doors lead onto the threshing floor, on which sheaves of corn were threshed by flail.
 The rest of the barn was used to store the unthreshed crop and the threshed straw.
-The barn houses the Museum’s Introductory Exhibition.

 The most characteristic feature of the Hambrook barn is the aisle, which continues round the ends as well as the sides of the building.
 The eaves thus form a continuous line except for the high barn doors, which were needed on one side to allow loaded wagons to enter.
 The barn has three bays, with the doors in the middle bay — the normal pattern in this region.

 During the repair of the barn the date 1771 was found scratched on an original rafter.
 The date was covered by a batten from the original thatched roof and probably records the date of construction of the building.
 The roof structure is typical of the 18th century, with tenoned purlins and tenoned rafters, the purlins being staggered in level from one bay to the next.